About the First Nations Schools Assessment and Certification Process

-- the School Growth Plan is appropriate and feasible.
+● the School Growth Plan is appropriate and feasible.

 The validity of the assessment process and accompanying certification component has been recognized by a variety of education stakeholders, and the process has continually evolved over time to ensure that it adequately reflects emerging issues and priorities.